 Hate and ignorance go hand in hand.
 If you subject yourself to enough groupthink programming, you can substantiate any paradox.
 Many people are born into this type of thinking.
 They are subject to programming as children.
 This programming becomes the basis for skewed thinking.
 They learn to trust their spiritual leaders and shun any facts or opinions that threaten their worldview.

 Others accept religion during times of crisis because people in crisis are vulnerable.
 They accept the illogical out of the need to find answers.
 They become customers and advocates for ignorance.
 They hope that prayer and pretending will provide solutions to their problems.

 When they don’t get what they need, it is their fault.
 They did not pray hard enough.
 They did not pretend with enough intent.
 It teaches them to blame the unbeliever, the poor, because they are the ones causing their problems.
 This breeds hate and ignorance in equal measure.

 The philosophy of phenomenology justifies treating people as less than human.
 This is used to justify gender discrimination, ethnic and racial bias.
 It keeps this worldview in place by promoting hatred and ignorance.
-The root of this negative programming is mistaking mythology for fact.
+The root of this negative programming is mistaking mythology for facts.
 With regular exposure to groupthink manipulation, it perpetuates negative stereotypes and values.

-(1) Arahamic Religions, Wikipedia
+(1) Abrahamic Religions, Wikipedia

 (2) Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia